Neil Danns: Crystal Palace

 Danns signed a three-and-a-half-year contract with Championship club Crystal Palace on 22 January 2008 for a fee of £600,000, rising to £850,000 conditional on the club's promotion to the Premier League.
 He made his debut as a 64th-minute substitute in a draw with Southampton on 4 February, and made two starts that month before a groin injury that needed two operations kept him out until 4 October.
 He returned as a half-time substitute against Nottingham Forest and was involved in Shefki Kuqi's late winning goal.
 The comeback was short-lived: after two more matches, an ankle injury kept him out for another couple of months, and it took a considerable time to return to full fitness.
-He finished the season with 23 appearances in all competitions and three goals, which included a header in a 3–1 win away to Plymouth Argyle (a match in which his error led to Argyle's goal) and a much-needed winner against Preston North End in March.
+He finished the season with 23 appearances in all competitions and three goals.

 Danns began the 2009–10 season in the starting eleven and largely remained in it.
 He created goals for others, scored a couple himself, and became increasingly influential as manager Neil Warnock set up the team to play in a style that suited his strengths.
 Crystal Palace entered administration during the January 2010 transfer window, and the consequent ten-point deduction left the team in danger of relegation.
 The administrators accepted a bid from Southampton for Danns, but the player rejected the move.
 Warnock challenged him to "step up and take on the goalscoring duties" from the departed Victor Moses, and he complied, with both goals in a 2–0 win over Peterborough United, a late winner against Scunthorpe United, and two more goals later in the season that took his league tally to eight.
 However, in the penultimate match of the season, a 1–1 draw with West Bromwich Albion, Danns was sent off for headbutting Graham Dorrans, so was suspended for the visit to Sheffield Wednesday from which Palace needed a point to survive at their hosts' expense.
 The match was drawn, so Wednesday were relegated.
 Danns was nominated for Palace's Player of the Year award – according to the citation, "his work rate and skill were major reasons Palace stayed up" – but lost out to goalkeeper Julián Speroni.